jdaw1/penrose_tiling/README.md

 # Penrose Tilings #

 A Penrose tiling is a beautiful thing, of which [the&nbsp;author](https://jdawiseman.com/author.html) is very fond.
-It is an aperiodic tiling, made from two rhombii with tight corners of 72&deg; and 36&deg;.
+It is an aperiodic tiling, made from two rhombi with tight corners of 72&deg; and 36&deg;.
 Behold!

 <div align="center">